kchendil/tomcat_latest/README.md

 Description
 ===========

-Installs and configures latest Apache Tomcat version 6 or 7.
+Installs and configures latest Apache Tomcat version 6 or 7 or specified version.

 Requirements
 ============

 Platform:

-* Suse, CentOS
+* Suse, CentOS, Fedora

 The following Opscode cookbooks are dependencies: